samb-t/samb-t.github.io/index.markdown

 ---

 ## Research
-I am a PhD student in Computer Science at Durham University supervised by [Chris G. Willcocks](https://cwkx.github.io).
+I am a finishing PhD student in Computer Science at Durham University supervised by [Chris G. Willcocks](https://cwkx.github.io).
 My interests revolve around deep learning with a focus on unsupervised learning, generative modelling, and machine reasoning.
 I believe that effective neural models should be able to learn with minimal supervision, in a similar manner to humans.
 I am a teaching assistant on the [Deep Learning](https://cwkx.github.io/teaching.html) module at Durham.